Soldier Hollow: Music festival

 The Wasatch Mountain Music Festival was held at Soldier Hollow on July 14–16, 2017.
 Under the direction and management of Vibrant America and the Utah Olympic Legacy Foundation, this festival of Americana music - bluegrass, country, Texas swing, folk, gypsy jazz - has an ideal setting within a Wasatch Mountain cove.
 The large grassy staging area had two stages for non-stop music with a talented and diverse lineup of national recording artists and favorite local performers.

 There were overnight camping spaces, vendor booths and food court, family hiking or biking trails, and nearby horseback riding or covered wagon rides, along with a pioneer living history encampment with children activities.
 The Heber Valley Railroad scheduled a special "music train" to bring patrons to the event.
 With a mission to educate as well as entertain, the Wasatch Mountain Music Festival offered workshops from professionals, singer/songwriter showcases, music activities for children and opportunities for all musicians to jam and build relationships.

 In 2018, the music festival was held at the Zermatt Resort in nearby Midway.

 Sheepdog competition

 The site is also home to the Soldier Hollow Classic Sheepdog Championship and Festival.
-From its inception until 2022 the invite-only sheep herding competition was held on Labor Day weekend each year to coincide with the Swiss Festival held in nearby Midway, UT.
+From its inception until 2022 the invite-only sheep herding competition was held on Labor Day weekend each year to coincide with the Swiss Festival held in nearby Midway, Utah.
 Due to facility construction for the upcoming winter Olympics, the event was not held in 2023.
 When it returned in 2024 the event was moved to Memorial Day weekend when the weather is usually cooler.
 Called the "world's foremost sheepdog trial" with some 28,000 people in attendance.
 While the event is not sanctioned by the United States Border Collie Handlers Association, it is well supported by the regional community and considered one of the premier sheep herding events in North America alongside the Bluegrass Classic in Lexington, KY and the Meeker Classic in Meeker, CO.